 FAQ

 Raw garlic turns black when cooked for a long time at a low temperature.
-The darkening happens when sugar and amino acids react with heat which produces many additional substances that has a browning effect.
-This is the same process as when meat gets darker as it’s cooked in a pan or grilled.
-As black garlic is cooked at lower temperatures, it just takes longer.
+The darkening happens when sugar and amino acids react with heat which produces additional substances with a browning effect.
+This is similar to when meat gets darker as it’s cooked in a pan or grilled.